Enayon-Queen/Queen-s-Oven-Secret/README.md

-This is a project am working on building it for my business/skill(Baker) it is going to consist of diffrent pictures of cakes and snacks like meat pies,egg roll,chinchin chocolate cakes,redvelvet cake and so on.......
+This is a project am working on building it for my business/skill(Baker),it is to help young adult who are inspired to be a baker,it is going to consist of diffrent pictures of cakes and snacks like meat pies,egg roll,chinchin chocolate cakes,redvelvet cake and so on.......